aasgherali/aasgherali.github.io/_pages/teaching.md

 ---
 layout: page
-title: Teaching
-permalink: /courses/
+permalink: /teaching/
+title: teaching
-description: Materials for courses taught.
+description: Materials for courses you taught.
+Replace this text with your description.
 nav: true
-nav_order: 2
+nav_order: 5
-display_categories: [work,fun]
-horizontal: false
 ---

+For now, this page is assumed to be a static description of your courses.
+You can convert it to a collection similar to `_projects/` so that you can have a dedicated page for each course.

+Organize your courses by years, topics, or universities, however you like!
 Oh yeah

 Some basic Git commands are: